redsh4de/monero-site/src/content/moneropedia/en/pruning.md

 ---
-summary: 'Feature that allows node operators to download and sync only 1/3 of the blockchain'
+summary: "Feature that allows node operators to download and sync only 1/3 of the blockchain"
 title: Pruning
 terms: ["pruning"]
 ---